-Note to readers: This document is a results-blind analysis report which we are uploading to the AEA RCT registry along with replication code.
-We have completed the experiment and have since been working with blinded datasets to select our final analytical framework, data cleaning and estimation strategies.
-In the blinded datasets, all variables indicating treatment assignment or treatment status have been removed, masked, or replaced with simulated (randomly permuted) treatment identifiers.
-The original, unblinded dataset is encrypted and safeguarded by separate team members who are not authors of this study.
-The results-blind analysis ensures that we can select research hypotheses and estimation strategies with knowledge of the data, but without knowledge of the actual results.
-Furthermore, we were able to incorporate results-blind expert feedback from seminar presentations to further refine our research hypotheses and estimation strategies.
+\Note to readers: This document is the unblinded replication of a results-blind analysis report that was previously uploaded to the AEA RCT registry.
+The blind analysis was conducted using datasets where all variables indicating treatment assignment or treatment status had been removed, masked, or replaced with simulated (randomly permuted) treatment identifiers.
+The original datasets were encrypted and safeguarded by research team members who are not authors of this study.
+During the blind analysis, we developed and refined our analytical framework, data cleaning and estimation strategies with knowledge of the data, but without knowledge of the actual results.
+Furthermore, we incorporated results-blind expert feedback from seminar presentations and recorded participants' expectations about the eventual, unblinded results via a prediction survey.